Why Most Dictionary Apps Are Stuck in 2010 (And What We Built Instead)

 5 free lookups left today.
 Upgrade for unlimited →

-The chips are color-coded by section — synonyms in emerald, collocations in violet, adjectives in cyan, related words in amber, rhymes in rose.
+The chips are colour-coded by section — synonyms in emerald, collocations in violet, adjectives in cyan, related words in amber, rhymes in rose.
 Quick visual scan tells you which kind of information you're looking at.

 What this changes for the workflow